Mujtaba090/Fitness-Web/README.md

-# ZenithFit - Fitness App Landing Page
+# RunWage - Fitness App Landing Page

 ## Overview
-This is a responsive, animated landing page for a fictional fitness application called "ZenithFit".
+This is a responsive, animated landing page for a fictional fitness application called "RunWage".
 The page showcases the app's features, testimonials, pricing plans, and includes a call-to-action section to encourage sign-ups.

 ## Features